 How To Get Your Android Notifications History Log?

 Google has undoubtedly improved its Android operating system over the years, adding new advanced features in every version.
-But, it seems Google does not pay much attention to the app notifications and has not provided the users to view notification history on Android.
+It seems Google does not pay much attention to the app notifications and has not provided the users to view notification history on Android.
 However, there is a simple way to do so, and that is to customize a widget.
-It might not provide a list of notifications in a readable format but does provide app names and some sort of coded structure.
+It might not provide a list of Android notifications in a readable format but does provide app names and some sort of coded structure.

-By the way for those you don’t know what widgets are: A Software Widget in an Android device is a small application built to provide easy access to a particular function of more complex applications.
+By the way, for those, you don’t know what widgets are: A Software Widget in an Android device is a small application built to provide easy access to a particular function of more complex applications.
 You can set widgets as shortcuts on your mobile phone’s screen, and a single tap will open the task you wanted to carry out.
-Widgets have been there from the very beginning of Android smartphones, but many don’t know about them even if they have been using them for a long time.
+Widgets have been there from the beginning of Android smartphones, but many don’t know about them even if they have been using them for a long time.

-Prerequisites To Set Up the Android Notification History Widget.
+Prerequisites To Set Up the Android Notification History Widget

 How To Set Up A Widget To View Android Notification History Logs?